xianl/Mooncake/haproxy-redundant-floatingip-ubuntu/README.md

 3. Wait until the deployment finished.
-4. SSH to the haproxy vm0 via the 50001 port and modify the /etc/keepalived/keepalived.conf to add the virtual IP address For example, the public Ip address assigned is 1.2.3.4, please modify the file as below.
+4. SSH to the haproxy vm0 via the 50001 port and modify the /etc/keepalived/keepalived.conf to add the virtual IP address For example, the public Ip address assigned is 1.2.3.4, please modify the file as below. (this is because China Azure currently doesn't support *CustomScript Extension* version 2.0 , so we need to specify the virtual address manually)

     vrrp_script chk_appsvc {
             script /usr/local/sbin/keepalived-check-appsvc.sh